Visa, American Express, Discover, MasterCard – What’s the Difference?

 Though all four major credit card networks are largely accepted by most retailers, a consumer will occasionally come across a retailer or merchant that does not accept specific cards.
-Sam’s Club, for instance currently only accepts Discover and MasterCard.
+For example, Costco only accepts cards on the Visa network.

-When a consumer has credit cards from multiple networks it eliminates usability problems.
-It’s not a bad idea for consumers to have a credit card from each of the four major credit card networks as long as all of the accounts are managed properly.
+When a consumer has credit cards from multiple networks it can usability problems.
+It’s not a bad idea for consumers to have a credit card from each of the four major credit card networks as long as all of the accounts are managed responsibly.

-It is worth noting that having multiple credit card accounts from multiple networks and/or issuers does not make a consumer more vulnerable or more prone to going into credit card debt.
+It is worth noting that having multiple credit card accounts from multiple networks or issuing banks does not make a consumer more vulnerable or more prone to going into credit card debt.
 For the responsible consumer there is no bigger temptation to overspend on one credit card versus overspending on four or more credit cards.

 Visa vs. MasterCard